 I often hear people say that eating healthy is expensive, and that’s often one of the reasons people give for not making better food choices.

 I agree that healthy nutritious and organic foods should not be more expensive than processed foods filled with sugar, bad fats, preservatives and cheap artificial agents.
 If you ask me, it should be the other way around.
-But, the cost should not be a reason for not choosing food that serves, nourishes and heals your body, and making that a priority.
+However, no matter what:

 “Let food be thy medicine and medicine be thy food.”
 Hippocrates ‘The Father of Western Medicine’

 The food you eat becomes your cells that form your whole body, and it’s not just something to fill your stomach and give you energy in form of calories.

 Your cells get replaced at a rate of 50-70 billion cells a day for the average adult.
 That means every day this many cells die, and this many cells are born.